Unveiling the Steaks: Diving into US Beef Production for National Beef Month

 The Beef Industry Landscape

 At the core of US beef productions are ranchers.
 They raise cattle across America’s vast pasturelands, accounting for 35 percent of US soil.
 Encompassing both smaller family operations and large-scale commercial enterprises the U.S. boasts the fourth largest cattle inventory in the world.
-More than 94 million head of beef cattle are yielded by 1 million producers.
+There are 87.2 million head of beef cattle (as of December, 2024) yielded by one million producers.
 Of these operations, an impressive 97% are family-owned.

 Additionally, we supply 25 percent of the world’s beef while only maintaining 10 percent of the world’s cattle.
 Unsurprisingly, good old Texas is our top producer, tailed by Nebraska, Missouri, Oklahoma and South Dakota according to National Beef Month: Facts About Cows (tenderfilet.com).